thepacketgeek/rust-tcpstream-demo/lines/README.md

 In the [previous demo](../raw) we learned how to read & write bytes with our TcpStream, but the calling code had to be aware of that and do the serialization/deserialization.
 In this demo, we'll continue using `BufRead` and `BufReader` to build:

-- A LinesCodec that abstracts away `String` serialization/deserialization & TcpStream I/O
+- A `LinesCodec` that abstracts away `String` serialization/deserialization & TcpStream I/O
-- A Client that uses the LinesCodec to send and print returned `String`s
+- A client that uses the `LinesCodec` to send and print returned `String`s
-- A Server that also uses the LinesCodec and reverses Strings before echoing them back
+- A server that also uses the `LinesCodec` and reverses `String`s before echoing them back

 Server
 ```sh